-Know your consumer rights: when you buy online you have a 7-day “cooling off period” after the goods are received (see EU legislation summary), however you’ll normally be liable for shipping the product back to the supplier.
+When you buy online you have a 14-day “cooling off period” after the goods are received.
+To avoid shipping charges for returns, many vendors allow you to drop off returned items in store.
 You can also request a refund after a 30-day period if your goods haven’t shown up and the supplier has another 30 days to refund your money.
 Unfortunately that’s up to 60 days during which your money is in someone else’s account.

-Daily deals sites: although there are some good offers, not everything is a bargain.
-You can check directly with a company to see if they have special rates without having to pay upfront to a website intermediary.
-In the UK, the Office of Fair Trading has sent warning letters out to daily deals sites there, and we doubt practices used by these types of companies are any different in Spain.
+Although there are some good offers, not everything is a bargain.
+You can check directly with a company to see if they have special offers without having to pay upfront to a website intermediary.
+In the UK, the Office of Fair Trading sent warning letters out to daily deals sites operating there, we doubt practices used by these types of companies are any different in Spain.

-Try to get a better discount: if you sign up to a newsletter or start to make a purchase and then cancel halfway through, many companies will send you emails with discount offers that tend to get better to entice you to buy.
+If you sign up to a newsletter or start to make a purchase and then cancel halfway through, many companies will send you emails with discount offers that tend to get better to entice you to buy.
 This doesn’t always work, but it can be a good way to get discounts at a site you intend to use in the future.
-You can find examples of newsletter discounts on our offers page.

 If you’re worried about using a credit card online, follow these steps to protect yourself:

-- Keep one credit card only for your online purchases and request the card limit at a level so that if your data is stolen then it won’t leave you owing thousands of euros.
+- Keep one credit card only for your online purchases.
+Request the card limit at a level so that if your data is stolen it won’t leave you owing thousands of euros.

 - Try to avoid using debit cards (not easy as some websites don’t charge extra for paying by debit card).
 Debit cards trace directly to your bank whereas credit cards don’t.